EntertainmentLocal A&EBLINK

 The Downtown Zone will include updated project mapping from GraffMapping on the fan-favorite Toy Heritage mural from ArtWorks.
 Court Street will also transform into the Asianati Night Market again.

-The Banks Zone will have a fully programmed live music and entertainment schedule, as well as its returning nightly drone show.
+The Banks Zone will have a fully programmed live music and entertainment schedule as well as the returning nightly drone show over the Ohio River.

-The Covington Zone and Newport Zone will see more of BLINK this year, with sites like Hotel Covington and Newport on the Levee lit up.
+Covington and Newport will see more of BLINK this year, with sites like Hotel Covington and Newport on the Levee lit up.

-The October festival is meant to be explored on foot, so BLINK also has announced a partnership with Metro in Cincinnati and TANK in Northern Kentucky.
+Because the festival is meant to be explored on foot, BLINK has also announced a partnership with Metro in Cincinnati and TANK in Northern Kentucky.

 "BLINK is a one-of-a-kind event that highlights the incredible offerings of the Cincinnati region, and Metro is proud to be a part of it," said Brandy Jones, Metro's chief communications and marketing officer.
 "Through all of the improvements made by the Reinventing Metro plan, connecting to BLINK by Park and Ride or other Metro services is efficient, reliable and safe."